boldflight/BibleConverter/test_EPUB/output/gen.md

 [20] Worthy of praise is the Most High God, who delivered your enemies into your hand.”
 [21] Then the king of Sodom said to Abram, “Give me the people and take the possessions for yourself.”
-[22] But Abram replied to the king of Sodom, “I raise my hand to the Lord, the Most High God, Creator of heaven and earth, and vow
+[22] But Abram replied to the king of Sodom, “I raise my hand to the **Lord**, the Most High God, Creator of heaven and earth, and vow
 [23] that I will take nothing belonging to you, not even a thread or the strap of a sandal.
 That way you can never say, ‘It is I who made Abram rich.’
 [24] I will take nothing except compensation for what the young men have eaten.
 As for the share of the men who went with me—Aner, Eshcol, and Mamre—let them take their share.”